chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 ## Migrating from the Test Explorer UI

-If you have an existing extension using the Test Explorer UI, we suggest you migrate to the native experience for additional features and efficiency.
+If you have an existing 插件 using the Test Explorer UI, we suggest you migrate to the native experience for additional features and efficiency.
 We've put together a repo with an example migration of the Test Adapter sample in its [Git history](https://github.com/connor4312/test-controller-migration-example/commits/master).
 You can view each step by selecting the commit name, starting from  `[1] Create a native TestController`.

 In summary, the general steps are:

 1. Instead of retrieving and registering a `TestAdapter` with the Test Explorer UI's `TestHub`, call `const controller = vscode.tests.createTestController(...)`.

 1. Rather than firing `testAdapter.tests` when you discover or rediscover tests, instead create and push tests into `controller.items`, for example by calling `controller.items.replace` with an array of discovered tests that are created by calling `vscode.test.createTestItem`.
-Note that, as tests change, you can mutate properties on the test item and update their children, and changes will be reflected automatically in VS Code's UI.
+Note that, as tests change, you can mutate properties on the test item and update their children, and changes will be reflected automatically in Baosky's UI.

 1. To load tests initially, instead of waiting for a `testAdapter.load()` method call, set `controller.resolveHandler = () => { /* discover tests */ }`.
 See more information around how test discovery works in [Discovering Tests](#discovering-tests).